-I am a third-year PhD student in Economics at Ghent University under supervision of prof. dr. Stijn Baert.
+I am a fourth-year PhD student in Economics at Ghent University under supervision of prof. dr. Stijn Baert.
 I am part of the key research area 'Labour Economics and Welfare'.

 In my PhD thesis I examine the potential consequences of students' smartphone use and other determinants of academic success.